datalayer/jupyter-ui/packages/docusaurus/README.md

 [![Datalayer](https://assets.datalayer.design/datalayer-25.svg)](https://datalayer.io)

-# 🪐 🦕 Jupyter plugin for Docusaurus
+# 🪐 🦕 Jupyter Plugin for Docusaurus

 > Docusaurus Plugin to create a Jupyter Cell in a Docusaurus site.